Stealth Chaos due to Frame Dragging: Theoretical Framework

-To quantitatively account for the reconstruction of KAM tori, the rotation number $\nu(\rho)$ \cite{contopoulos2002order} and the correlation dimension $D(\rho)$ \cite{carpintero2008finding} are depicted in panels (a) and (b) of Fig.~\ref{Fig:Corr_PRSJ0}, respectively.
-The rotation number provides information on the localization and emergence of Birkhoff islands.
-It is defined as \cite{contopoulos2002order}
+We quantitatively study the possible reconstruction of KAM tori due to frame-dragging through rotation curves $\nu_{\theta}$~\cite{Contopoulos_2002} and the dimensionality $D$ of phase space through the correlation dimension $C(\varrho)$~\cite{Grassberger:1983zz}.
+The rotation curve $\nu_{\theta}$ provides information on the localization and emergence of Birkhoff islands, while the correlation dimension encodes the dimensionality of the manifold in which the initial condition is allowed to evolve by considering correlations between points of a long-time series on the manifold~\cite{Grassberger:1983zz}.